VugerMarko/vugermarko/README.md

 ## Hi there 👋

-My name is Marko and I am a passionate coder with quite and interest in programming
+My name is Marko and I am a passionate coder with quite an interest in programming

 - 🔭 I’m currently working on NPC Generator for Dungeons & Dragons
 - 🌱 I’m currently learning Python automatization and SQL